vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-cod-location/README.md

 - `word`: the word we refer to.
 By scholarly convention, this is a word picked from the line so that it cannot be ambiguous, i.e. confused with other instances of the same word in its line.

 There is also a `CodLocationRange` which is a range having two `CodLocation`'s, one for `start` and one for `end`.

+>The default value of 0 for `n` is due to the fact that users might want to enter an arbitrary sheet label (as found on the manuscript) rather than its physical location.
+In this case, the convention is entering just the suffix, between `""` as usual, like e.g. `"III"`; this will result in `n`=0 and `sfx`=`III`, which can be later looked up against a label sheets part to get the corresponding physical location.

 ## String Representation